typemill/typemill/readme.md

     git clone git://github.com/trendschau/typemill.git

-Then open your command line, go to your fresh TYPEMILL folder and update the libraries with composer:
+The GitHub-version has no vendor-folder, so you have to update and include all libraries and dependencies with composer.
+To do so, open your command line, go to your TYPEMILL folder and type:

     composer update
 If you did not use composer before, please go to the [composer website](http://getcomposer.org) and start to learn.

 To run TYPEMILL **live**, simply upload the files to your server.

+## Setup

+Please go to `your-typemill-website.com/setup`, create an initial user and then setup your system in the author panel.

+##Login

+You can find your login screen under `/tm-author/login` or simply go to `/setup` and you will be redirected to the login-page.

 ## Requirements

 Your server should run with PHP 5.6 or newer.
 No database is required.

-## Setup
+## Documentation

-To setup TYPEMILL, please visit yourdomain.com/setup and fill out the forms.

-You can also setup TYPEMILL manually: Go to the settings folder, copy the file `settings.yaml.example` and rename it to `settings.yaml`.
-Then open the file and edit the settings manually.

-It is recommended to setup your TYPEMILL website before you push it live, because the setup url is open to everybody.
-After the first setup, the setup url is not active anymore.

-Please read the full documentation on the [TYPEMILL website](http://typemill.net).
+You can read the full documentation for writers, for theme developers and for plugin developers on the [TYPEMILL website](http://typemill.net).

 ## Contribute